falcosecurity/falco-website/content/en/docs/alerts/channels.md

 ---
+title: Alert Channels
-title: Falco Alerts
+description: Supported channels for Falco Alerts
+linktitle: Alert Channels
-weight: 80
+weight: 10
 ---

-Falco can send alerts to one or more channels:

-* Standard Output
-* A file
-* Syslog
-* A spawned program
-* A HTTP[s] end point
-* A client via the gRPC API

-The channels are configured via the falco configuration file `falco.yaml`.
-See the [Falco Configuration](../configuration) page for more details.
-Here are details on each of those channels.

 ## Standard Output

 When configured to send alerts via standard output, a line is printed for each alert.

-Here's an example:
+Here is an example:

 ```yaml
 stdout_output: